IDMNYU/DM997X-Thesis-FA15/dm997xmsthesis_end_of_semester_deliverables.md

    * portfolio website
    * linkedin profile
    * any other social media presences where you promote your work (instagram, twitter, facebook group or page, etc.)
-* Photo documentation
+* Photo documentation (for all students)
   * ***at least*** 3, hi-res images of your project (RAW preferably or 300dpi)
-* Video or Audio documentation
+* Video or Audio documentation (varies by student)
- *  If creating a website or digital application (mobile, game, etc.), create video documentation by screen capturing a user interacting with your interface.
+ *  If creating a website or digital application (mobile, game, etc.), create video documentation by screen capturing a user interacting with your screen's interface.
- *  If creating a physical object, musical instrument, or interactive installation, create video documentation of a user interacting with your object.
+ *  If creating a physical object, musical instrument, or interactive installation, create video documentation of a user(s) interacting with your object.
+ *  If creating a performance or event, please provide video documentation of the performance or event.
- *  If creating a video web series via youtube, vimeo, or other online channels, provide compressed video files of all videos.
+ * If creating any sort of moving image (animation, film, motion graphics, video web series, etc.), please provide compressed video files of your moving image.
  *  If creating an audio podcast, provide mp3s of all podcasts.
- *
+ *  If creating any print medium, provide an original copy of it or provide a digital copy of it (preferably pdf).

 ## PORTFOLIO WEBSITE